asreal089/minute-system-back/README.md

 * Use the endpoint `api/v1/minute` end to create a minute, also that would a time frame for voting, the default value is 1 minute, but it can be set by adding the field `duration`.

-* Vote using the endpoint `api/v1/minute/{idMinute}/vote` while the "the session" is still available.
+* Vote using the endpoint `api/v1/minute/{idMinute}/vote` while the "session" is still available.

 * Get result in the endpoint `api/v1/minute/{idMinute}/result`